buildpacks/docs/content/docs/features/dockerfiles.md

 ## What are image extensions?

-Image extensions are somewhat like buildpacks, although there are important differences.
+Image extensions are somewhat like buildpacks, although they are also very different.
+Their purpose is to generate Dockerfiles that can be used to extend the builder or run images prior to buildpacks builds.
 Like buildpacks, extensions participate in the `detect` phase - analyzing application source code to determine if they are needed.
-During `detect` , extensions can contribute to the [build plan](TODO) - recording dependencies that they are able to "provide" (though unlike buildpacks, they don't "require" anything).
-If the provided order contains extensions, the output of `detect` will be an (optional) group of image extensions and a group of buildpacks that together produce a valid build plan.
+During `detect`, extensions can contribute to the [build plan](TODO) - recording dependencies that they are able to "provide" (though unlike buildpacks, they can't "require" anything).
+If the provided order contains extensions, the output of `detect` will be a group of image extensions and a group of buildpacks that together produce a valid build plan.

-The selected group of image extensions will be used to generate Dockerfiles that can be used to extend the build- or run-time base images prior to the `build` and `export` phases (in the [initial implementation](#phased-approach), only limited Dockerfiles for run-image customization are allowed).
+The selected group of image extensions will be used to generate Dockerfiles prior to the `build` and `export` phases (in the [initial implementation](#phased-approach), only limited Dockerfiles for run-image customization are allowed).
+Image extensions only generate Dockerfiles - they don't create layers or participate in the `build` phase.

 An image extension could be defined with the following directory:

 ```
 .
-├── extension.toml <- similar to a buildpack extension.toml
+├── extension.toml <- similar to a buildpack buildpack.toml
 ├── bin
 │   ├── detect     <- similar to a buildpack ./bin/detect
 │   ├── generate   <- similar to a buildpack ./bin/build